bliu-22/mmz-inspired-plaformer/README.md

 I initially tought about recreating an entire stage from the original game but couldn't find the sprites.
 Then I thought since the focus was really on recreating the movements, I might as well just draw some tilesets and make my own level.
 It's mostly just simple blocks due to my lack of drawing skill but I tried to make it feel somewhat self-contained and have some verticality to resemble those metroidvania styled levels.

 The player character will slide on slopes due to physics simulation.
-One way I can think of to stop that is to do a raycast downwards and get the normal of the surface to see if the character is on a slope, and then restrict movements on x axis.
+One way I can think of to stop that is to do a raycast downwards and get the normal of the surface to see if the character is on a slope, and then alter the friction accordingly.

 For transition between scenes I used a scriptable object to perserve necessary data like player's health and spawn position.